kaputnikGo/kaputnikGo.github.io/index.md

 Another future trend can be found in a Facebook patent application that seeks to record and fingerprint background, ambient sounds to provide a context for devices and their usage - [Fastcompany Facebook ambient audio patent article](https://www.fastcompany.com/90178158/facebook-downplays-ambient-audio-tech-that-can-eavesdrop-on-you).
 This article also discusses other uses of this technique by companies such as Alphonso and Cambridge Analytica.

 ### XDT
-Cross device tracking is primarily used by advertisers and marketers as a method of measuring where and howeffect their advert dollar spends are.
+Cross device tracking is primarily used by advertisers and marketers as a method of measuring where and how effective their advert dollar spends are.
 The intention is to prove that, for example, a company's expensive US NFL Superbowl commercial was seen by _n_ number of eyes and that a subset of that number then went on to view the company's website and (ideally) purchase something.
-Another part of this concept is to promote what is referred to as _nudging_ which suggests that it is possible for a given marketing campaign to "direct" the viewer in a particualr direction over all others.
+Another part of this concept is to promote what is referred to as _nudging_ which suggests that it is possible for a given marketing campaign to "direct" the viewer in a particular direction.
 A useful reading on this concept can be found in [Online Manipulation: Hidden Influences in a Digital World](https://papers.ssrn.com/sol3/papers.cfm?abstract_id=3306006).

 Wikipedia has a simple [definition](https://en.wikipedia.org/wiki/Cross-device_tracking) quoted below:
 ```markdown